The latest numbers on COVID-19 in Canada for Thursday, Dec. 10, 2020

 _ Yukon: 58 confirmed cases (10 active, 47 resolved, one deaths).

-There were zero new cases Wednesday from 66 completed tests, for a positivity rate of 0.0 per cent.
+There were zero new cases Thursday from 28 completed tests, for a positivity rate of 0.0 per cent.
 The rate of active cases is 24.48 per 100,000 people.
-Over the past seven days, there have been a total of nine new cases.
+Over the past seven days, there have been a total of eight new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 2.45 per 100,000 people.